 Vaginal discharge is normal – most women and girls get it.
 It's a fluid or mucus that keeps the vagina clean and moist, and protects it from infection.

 Check if your vaginal discharge is normal

-Vaginal discharge usually isn't anything to worry about if it:
+Vaginal discharge is not usually anything to worry about if it:

-- doesn't have a strong or unpleasant smell
+- does not have a strong or unpleasant smell

 - is clear or white